 - And finally, ensure that your app can go full-screen.

 There are tons of tutorials (here, and here for instance) that describe how to turn an Android app into a kiosk, along with a lot of open-source projects that you can refer to for creating your Kiosk-mode app.

 The above seems a little daunting at first for someone trying to create a new application and deploy it effortlessly to a large fleet of devices.
 Devoting engineering resources (and committing them to maintenance) for common plumbing work may not be the best approach for innovation and agility.
 This is where Esper comes in!
 With Esper, most of the requirements listed above for a Kiosk mode app are simply eliminated, and you are left with focusing on writing the core logic of your app.

-For instance, Esper’s Device Agent already takes care of locking down the system and gives you the convenience of choosing your settings – like disabling the lock screen via stock-settings – through Esper’s templates.
+For instance, Esper’s Device Agent locks down the system and gives you the option to choose your settings – like disabling the lock screen via stock-settings.
 Furthermore, this paves the way for you to write simple Progressive Web Apps that can run in Kiosk-mode on Esper-administered Kiosks.

-The following section will walk you through the creation of several Kiosk-mode apps along with some very cool tricks you can use to maximize revenue via your own customized applications.
+In the next section we will walk you through the creation of several Kiosk-mode apps along with some very cool tricks you can use to maximize revenue via your own customized applications.

 Steps To Create Android Kiosk Mode Apps Using Esper

-Esper enables the following types of apps to be used as Kiosk mode applications:
+Esper enable the following types of apps as Kiosk mode applications:

 - Web-Based Apps (the app wraps a website in itself):